i1zco/wishlist-member-vuln-analysis/README.md

 ![Screenshot](wishlist2.png)

-> Note: Sensitive paths and server-specific data have been redacted.
+> Note: Sensitive paths and server-specific data have been hidden.

----
+--

 ## 🧰 Proof of Concept (POC)